+3. Take tax-free cash

-3. Take some or all your AVC as a tax-free lump sum
+You can take some or all of your AVC plan as a tax-free lump sum, provided that:

-- You can take some or all of your AVC plan as a tax-free lump sum, provided that: - The total tax-free lump sum is not more than 25 per cent of the overall value of the benefits you are taking.
-The total lump sum is any lump sum you take from your main LGPS benefits plus the AVC lump sum. - The total tax-free lump sum is not more than £268,275 - If you have already taken payment of any pension benefits, the total tax-free lump sum is not more than 25% of your remaining lifetime allowance3.
+- The total tax-free lump sum is not more than 25 percent of the overall value of the benefits you are taking.
+The total lump sum is any lump sum you take from your main LGPS benefits plus the AVC lump sum. - The total tax-free lump sum is not more than your lump sum allowance.